wilm0x42/3ds-remote-linux/README.md

 # 3ds-remote-linux

+Tool to control linux computer from a 3ds.
+Basically like VNC, RDP, etc.
+Currently, it can only manage about 2-3 fps, tops.

 It goes without saying, but the the server simply isn't secure, so don't do anything stupid with it.